blogtheristo/blogtheristo/README.md

 # Dear lifetime friend

+Thank you for visiting my humble profile blogtheristo 6.0 !

-My mission as an engineer is to fight climate change, erosion, and droughts with building and publishing new solutions done with AI Foundation models, Agents, Quantum, Machine Learning, Cloud Native Application technologies.
+My mission as AI engineer with the Lifetime World initiative is to fight climate change, erosion, and droughts.

+The focus of Lifetime World and its lively community onelifetime.world is to build and publish new solutions that mitigate the climate change effects.

+Lifetime World AI Solutions are done with Agentic AI, Multiple Foundation models, Quantum Simulation along with the Cloud.
+Solutions are built as agents, applications for iOS and Android, based on Cloud Native Application development principles and technologies.

-We at Lifetime Studios love innovating and building software solutions for the electrification age.
+The Software AI Engineering team at Lifetime Studios love innovating and building software solutions for the electrification age.

-My team is passionate helping friends and working with clients.
+Lifetime Consulting and its Specialists are the Corporate NIS2 Compliance Partner.
-NEW NIS2 Compliance Partner is available from Lifetime Consulting to your business.
+Our Specialists are available from Lifetime Consulting Advice, Mentor, Coach, Build, and Transform.

+Lifetime Fleet is our human oriented service model where we advise, mentor, coach, build and transform one to one while offer you ride to the Airport or Business Meeting.
+Check out Lifetime Fleet from [lifetime.fi/fleet](https://lifetime.fi/fleet)

 ### Lifetime World: We are the Champions of Energy